Bring Your Daughter To The Slaughter…

 When Logan is tasked to transport a scrappy little girl, Laura (Dafne Keen), to an apocryphal destination, the movie comes into focus.
 Government spooks led by a steel-armed merc named Pierce (Boyd Holbrook) are after Laura, and stumble upon a bonus: “As I live and breathe – the Wolverine!”
 (When Pierce says the name, a thrill flirts up our spines – just the mention of that name makes it all snikt powerfully into place!)
 Xavier is another prize quarry for Pierce, who explains that the government wants to register Xavier’s brain as a Weapon of Mass Destruction; and we kinda see the sense as Pierce explains how “dangerous a degenerative brain disease would be in the world’s most dangerous brain.”

 Richard E. Grant is another government scientist.
-Unlike other X-Men movies, the government is no longer scared of muties and don’t want to kill ‘em all – they want to weaponize them, which is why they pursue.
+Unlike other X-Men movies, the government is no longer scared of muties and don’t want to kill ‘em all, or cure ’em for that matter – they want to weaponize them, which is why they pursue.

 Exposition is a little clunky as Xavier and Logan watch hidden camera footage (edited as cogently as a ROCKY montage) and discover Laura is called X23, a mutant engineered with Logan’s own genes in a secret gubmint lab.
 Hence, retractable double-claws in her forearms – and foot claws for added sass.
 Other mutant children are seen escaping the lab.
 X23’s quest: to rendezvous with them at a mutant haven called Eden, described… in an X-Men comic!
 Worlds collide as Logan denounces X23’s X-Men comics, “Maybe a quarter of it happened – and not this way…”